jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 *Lower-bound:* Recall that lower-bound approaches which are also pessimistic approaches simply have set the scaling hyperparameter of the pessimism penalty to 1.
 Our derivation makes it clear that the suboptimality is non-convex wrt this hyperparameter, and thus, in general, setting it to a value which is not 1 will be optimal.
 Lower-bound approaches are simply a less flexible version of uncertainty-based approaches.

+We also ran some empirical experiments in the paper, and the findings perfectly aligned with the predictions of our theory.

 This result begs the question: if uncertainty-based approaches are fundamentally better, why is this not reflected in experiments on Atari?
 We discuss this in more detail in the paper, but the short of it is: nobody knows how to compute epistemic uncertainty with neural networks.